 “Can you review this external translation?
 The client says that the content is not wrong, but it is not how it would be phrased in German.
 Could you take a quick look to see if there’s any merit to the feedback?”

-And, of course, my all-time favourite (which I’m sure a lot of people have come across):
+And, of course, my all-time favorite (which I’m sure a lot of people have come across):

 “The text sounds as if it has been translated by a machine.”